Cuba: La Isla Grande

 Meals Included: Breakfast, Lunch

-After arriving back to energetic Havana, we have a walking tour of Old Havana – a living museum, with magnificent monuments, cathedrals and palaces.
+After arriving back to energetic Havana, we have an orientation tour of Old Havana – a living museum, with magnificent monuments, cathedrals and palaces.

 Today’s driving time is approximately four hours.